Navy10021/FakeLense/README.md

    python train.py
    ```
 This script will:
-  - Fine-tune the BERT model and save it in ./model/bert_lense.
+  - Fine-tune the BERT-based model and save it in ./model/bert_lense.
-  - Fine-tune the GPT model and save it in ./model/gpt_lense.
+  - Fine-tune the GPT-based model and save it in ./model/gpt_lense.

 ### STEP 4.
 Detection
 After training, you can perform fake news detection by running the ***detect.py*** script: